apache/cloudstack-documentation/source/adminguide/templates/_bypass-secondary-storage-kvm.rst

 After the template is registered, it is automatically available for VM deployments.

-Uploading certificates for direct downloads
+Uploading Certificates for Direct Downloads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For HTTPS direct downloads, the KVM hosts on a zone should need certificates.